 Ivan Kramskoi (1837-1887), Inspection of the Old Room, 1874, oil on canvas, Tretyakov Gallery, Moscow, Russia.

 This week I moved house.
-Where a walk from the kitchen to the bedroom had for a while been punctuated by the rustle of strewn newspaper and the effusive pop of bubble wrap, life quickly changed from clutter to boxed up.
+Where a walk from the kitchen to the bedroom had for a while been punctuated by the rustle of strewn newspaper and the effusive pop of bubble wrap, life quickly changed from being cluttered to boxed up.

-Languorous and intimate, Ivan Kramskoi’s Inspection of the Old House delicately captures the moment between an old life ending and a new beginning.
+Languorous and intimate, Ivan Kramskoi’s Inspection of the Old House delicately captures the moment between an old life ending and a new one beginning.
 Graceful, fragile, with men resembling stopped clocks (a death?), saying farewell to a house can be overwhelming.
-Where once every infinitesimal thing inside was once placed in harmony with one another, with its own personality – or at least intended to – order becomes intermingled and confused.
+Where once every infinitesimal thing inside was placed in harmony with one another, with the hope of bringing out at least some personality, order suddenly becomes intermingled and confused.

-An example of 19th century realism, Ivan Kramskoi’s paintings existed in a place between portraiture and genre.
+An example of 19th century realism, Ivan Kramskoi’s paintings exist in a place between portraiture and genre.
 An intellectual leader of the Russian democratic art movement (often called The Wanderers), his subjects – religious or contemporary – disclose complex personalities, emotion and fates.
-Standing like sentinels, with knees on the verge of buckling, these fates look uncertain.
+Watching like sentinels, with knees on the verge of buckling, these fates look uncertain.

 Don’t worry, mine isn’t, in case you were worried.
 TA